avbotz/maritime/docs/README.md

 ## AHRS
 * The AHRS, or Attitude and Heading Reference System, consists of a 6-axis IMU and a 3-axis magnetometer.
 The IMU returns angular velocity and angular acceleration across all 3 axes, and the magnetometer returns the attitude (yaw, pitch, roll).

+* Currently, we are only using the gyroscope and accelerometer on the AHRS because the magnetometer (compass) is heavily affected by electromagnetic interference when we are running the thrusters.

+* Maritime uses radians and angular velocity in rad/s where angles are ordered roll pitch yaw, whereas Boops-Boops uses in degrees where angles are ordered yaw pitch roll.

 * We are interested in angular velocity and attitude.

 * We use the [Naviguider AHRS](https://www.pnicorp.com/naviguider-modules/), which communicates with the microcontroller over UART.
+See their documentation for the format of the strings they send.

+* To read data coming in from the AHRS, the process is similar to that of the DVL, except it parses the AHRS string which has a different format.

 ## Pressure Sensor
-* We use a [Blue Robotics Bar30](https://bluerobotics.com/store/sensors-sonars-cameras/sensors/bar30-sensor-r1/) pressure sensor.
+* We use a [Blue Robotics Bar02](https://bluerobotics.com/store/sensors-cameras/sensors/bar02-sensor-r1-rp/) pressure sensor.

 * We use the pressure sensor to find the depth of the submarine.
+Depth in meters = (pressure measured in kPa - air pressure, usually 101.325) / 9.80638.

-* The pressure sensor communicates with the microcontroller over the I2C protocol, so we assign it [a pin that is capable of using I2C](https://danieleff.github.io/STM32GENERIC/board_Nucleo_F767ZI/).
+* The pressure sensor communicates with the microcontroller over the I2C protocol, so we assign it [a pin that is capable of using I2C](https://danieleff.github.io/STM32GENERIC/board_Nucleo_H743ZI/).

 ## Servos
 * We have three servos on the sub: for the grabber, dropper, and shooter.

-* We control the servos with sinusoidal control, meaning we use [PWM](https://www.electronics-tutorials.ws/blog/pulse-width-modulation.html).
+* We control the servos with [PWM signals](https://www.electronics-tutorials.ws/blog/pulse-width-modulation.html).

-* Grabber: servo has two modes
+* Grabber: servo has an angular range it can go between to move the grabber

 * Dropper: servo has 3 modes: positive, negative, & neutral